 Contribution for group relief is charged between subsidiaries.
 Where the contribution is at the standard rate of tax, this is included within the Consolidated Statement of Comprehensive Income as a corresponding credit or increase to the tax charge.
-Where a contribution paid is in excess of the standard rate of tax, the excess amount is recognised within the Consolidated Statement of Changes in Equity as a contribution to owners.
-Where a contribution received is in excess of the standard rate of tax, the excess amount is recognised within the Consolidated Statement of Comprehensive Income as a contribution towards loss from a subsidiary payable by way of group relief.

 n) Employee Share Ownership Plan ("ESOP")